MarcelloSCavalcanti/MarcelloSCavalcanti/README.md

 ### 👨‍💻 About me

-- Career transition from aviation into front‑end development, with a strong focus on detail and reliability.
+- Career transition from aviation into front-end development, with a strong focus on detail and reliability.
 - Passionate about building interfaces that are simple to use, fast to load, and pleasant to look at.
 - Currently sharpening my skills every day through real projects, code reviews and constant refactoring.